bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 low, which implies little contribution to our likelihood in Equation 7.

-Wouldn't it be nice if we could just sample from :math:`p(z|X=x_i)` directly thus getting rid the need for the large summation of :math:`M` samples?
+Wouldn't it be nice if we could just sample from :math:`p(z|X=x_i)` directly thus getting rid the need for the large inefficient summation over :math:`M` samples?
 This is exactly what variational autoencoders proposes!

 (Note: Just to be clear, each :math:`x_i` will likely have a *different* :math:`p(z|X=x_i)`.
 Imagine our hand written digit example, a "1" will